mnizicqa/bug-reports-for-luma-ecommerce-store/Readme.md

 You are free to check the bug report, and test the store also by yourself, and to try and find even more bugs.

-It was written after detailed process of manual testing, primarily white box and functional testing.
+It was written after detailed process of manual testing, primarily black box and functional testing.